 Fees for next year will be published in October.
 The fees above only apply for the year shown.

 Please note: international students should refer to this page to get an indicative course cost.

 You cannot enrol in this unit as well as the following:

-Off-Campus only; on-line 1-hour weekly lectures, on-line weekly learning modules; on-line weekly discussion forum; no tutorials.
+Off-Campus only: On-line weekly learning modules; on-line weekly discussion forum; no tutorials.

 Self-introduction on discussion board due end of week 1 (worth 5%).